Here’s some reader mail from Matthew that I found quite interesting:

 If you do nothing more than that, you’ll have 365 new words every year.

 That ain’t no slim pickens, and neither is 29-31 new words a month.
 You can configure a lot of sentences with 31 words.
 You can understand a lot more with 31 new words.
 You can enjoy your target language a lot more with just 31 new words.

-This can take a bit more time, but the value of the process is manifold and compounding.
+Of cousre, learning this memory technique can take a bit of time.
+But the value of the process is manifold and compounding.
 You can even try using Evernote to help.